 “Bill, you’re out of your fucking mind.
-You’re going to kidnap a child from the KGB?”
+So you’re going to kidnap a child from the KGB?”

 “Yes.”
 Bill was wringing his hands, pacing the floor, in the CIA safe house.
 “Everything is in place.
 And the girl that I’m taking from them, they’re doing terrible things.
 A child shouldn’t be subjected to whatever the KGB is doing to her.”

-Brill grabbed his arm and looked angrily into his friend’s eyes.
+Brill grabbed his arm and glared into his friend’s eyes.
 “If they find out, CIA or KGB, your career could end.
 Your life could, for God’s sake.
 You couldn’t leave Michael behind, could you?”

 Bill paused momentarily, softening at the thought.
 His only son was a young boy himself.
-He would do the same thing if Michael was being subjected to KGB experiments.
+He would do the same thing if Michael were subjected to KGB experiments.
 It was the right thing to do.
-Vaughn believed in the Greater Good, and everything that went along with it.
+Vaughn believed in the Greater Good and everything that went along with it.
 Rambaldi had taught him that much.

 “You’re not gonna report me, are you?”

 Brill eased his grip on Vaughn’s arm.
 “No. But if anything happens to you, I can’t back you up.
-You understand that right?
-It’s not just your career on the line, it’ll be mine and I can’t afford that.”
+You understand that, right?
+So it’s not just your career on the line, it’ll be mine, and I can’t afford that.”